PhIMaL/DeePyMoD/README.md

 # Features

-* **Many example notebooks** We have implemented a varyity of examples ranging from 2D Advection Diffusion, Burgers' equation to non-linear, higher order ODE's If you miss any example, don't hesitate to give us a heads-up.
+* **Many example notebooks** We have implemented a variety of examples ranging from 2D Advection Diffusion, Burgers' equation to non-linear, higher order ODE's If you miss any example, don't hesitate to give us a heads-up.

 * **Extendable** DeePyMoD is designed to be easily extendable and modifiable.
 You can simply plug in your own cost function, library or training regime.